I Remember

 I remember the three of us, walking toward uncertainty, the unknown, toward hope.

-I remember it struck me then, the uncertainty of it all.
+I remember it struck me then, the enormity of it all.

 I remember so, I cried.